 If you haven’t used Trello's Butler Automation before, we think its worth checking out.

-Butler Automation used to be a Trello Power-Up, but it’s now a built-in feature.
+Trello Automation used to be a Trello Power-Up called Butler, but it’s now a built-in feature.

-And if you combine Email for Trello + Butler Automation, you can help your team automate their email tasks and create powerful workflows.
+If you combine Email for Trello + Trello Automation, you can help your team automate their email tasks and create powerful workflows.

 Here are some ideas...

 Sometimes, replies to your emails can get lost on a busy board.
 You could use Butler to move cards to the top of the ‘Inbox’ list when a reply comes in via email.

 Here’s what the Trello Automation rule would look like: